 Manage Your Import Compliance Risk

 Import compliance programs are a great way to standardize import compliance throughout your entire business.
-Importing goods to the U.S. puts all responsibilities of import compliance on your team, and you must meet all regulatory requirements outlined by the CBP and other government agencies.

 Your company needs to remain vigilant in all areas of customs compliance.
 Whether you import thousands of shipments a year, or your business only accepts a dozen shipments, you need to keep tight recordkeeping practices.

 The trade consultants at Export Solutions have the years and experience that you need to protect your company from costly fines and penalties.
-Our team will work with you to ensure your business processes and functions are compliant with relevant trade regulations.

 Talk to our team today to learn how to help you and help you reach your business goals today!